Why Does My Baby Chick Keep Opening Its Mouth?

 Therefore you need to make a trip to your vet, where the vet will x-ray your baby chickens to detect the irritating objects in their throats.
 Your vet will then decide which action they will take to deal with the throat irritation.
 Alternatively, try giving your baby chickens some olive oil using a dropper bottle to soothe their throats.

 – Respiratory Problem

 Respiratory problems such as infectious bronchitis can make your baby chicks keep their beaks open.
-Respiratory problems are more common in baby chickens than in adult chickens since baby chickens have weaker respiratory systems than adult chickens.
+Since baby chickens have weaker respiratory systems than adult chickens, respiratory problems are more common in baby chickens than in adult chickens.